tangyixuan01/CERTest/README.md

 ## Download
 ### 1. Install Git LFS
 Since there are large files in the code, we recommend installing Git LFS to clone.
-You can choose the appropriate installation method according to different operating systems:
+You can choose the appropriate installation according to operating systems:
 - **macOS**: use Homebrew：
   ```bash
   brew install git-lfs